-Though it would allow for a highly capable FWMAV, fully-actuated high-bandwidth control of wing trajectories has not been achieved on a 100mg platform.
+Though it would allow for a highly capable FWMAV, fullyactuated high-bandwidth control of wing trajectories has not been achieved on a 100 mg platform.
 Millimeter-scale fabrication techniques have not yet demonstrated the requisite complexity within mass constraints.
 Furthermore, power and mass constraints are likely to limit the bandwidth of electronic sensing and control systems on these lightweight platforms.

-Acknowledging these limitations, research has been conducted into 'time-averaged' wing control, seeking to control average forces and torques by applying kinematic wing trajectory corrections on a long timescale (longer than a wing flapping period) [6].
+Acknowledging these limitations, research has been conducted into 'time-averaged' wing control, seeking to control average forces and torques by applying kinematic wing trajectory corrections on timescales longer than a wing flapping period (Deng et al. 2006).
 Assuming that active control will not be attempted at short (sub-wingbeat) timescales, the question of the ideal short timescale behavior of a wing flapping mechanism is raised.
-Traditional kinematic control approaches tacitly assume that rigid specification of wing trajectory is a preferred short timescale behavior.
+Conventional kinematic control approaches tacitly assume that rigid specification of wing trajectory is a preferred short timescale behavior.